stratdev3/SimpleW/documentation/simplew/docs/version/faq.md

 I don't hate it, but I don't like it (see the paragraph about [Why this library exists](../guide/what-is-simplew.md#why-this-library)).

-> Why there is no DI in SimpleW like in ASP.NET Core ?
+> Why is there no DI in SimpleW like in ASP.NET Core?

-I really deeply hating how Depending Injection is working on ASP.NET Core.
+I really deeply hate how Dependency Injection works in ASP.NET Core.
 I hate how the framework resolves the full dependency graph recursively and instantiates everything through a DI container :

 - I’m not a fan of the _magic_ instantiation model where objects are created implicitly by the framework (except the controller itself)
 - It tends to hide the actual object graph, which can make the execution flow harder to understand and debug